Looniitick/RESOURCE-DOC---More-RPG-Servers-Worth-Your-Time/README.md

 # RESOURCE DOC - More RPG Servers Worth Your Time
-read below for ALL server details [links, IPs, versions]
+read below for details on the servers showcased in Looni's video [insert video here]

 AND music + credits AAANDD computer hardware + editing software :)